Executive Director | Media Inquiries

 Amy Bonka, Ph.D.

-I grew up with a love of the marine environment and coastal ecosystems, and I pursued that passion as I obtained my Bachelors of Science in Biology with a concentration in marine science.
-Following graduation, I spent several nesting seasons working with Kemp’s ridley sea turtles in Rancho Nuevo, Mexico.
-I was inspired by this work to focus on the Kemp’s ridley during my graduate school studies, and obtained my Master’s and Ph.D. degrees in biology from the University of Alabama at Birmingham.
-My research was focused on the ecology, biology, and conservation of the Kemp’s ridley sea turtle, the state sea turtle of Texas!
-I am especially interested in the dynamics of arribada nesting, the mass nesting events that occur in Kemp’s ridley (and Olive ridley) sea turtles, as well as hatchling biology.
-Sea Turtle, Inc. has had a great presence in the sea turtle community for many years, and I am excited to be a part of this amazing team!
+Before the call into the nonprofit role, Amy excelled in academia.
+She obtained a Bachelor of Science in Biology with a concentration in marine science.
+Following graduation, Amy spent several nesting seasons working with Kemp’s ridley sea turtles in Rancho Nuevo, Mexico.
+Inspired by this work to focus on the Kemp’s ridley during graduate school studies, she obtained her Master’s and Ph.D. degrees in biology from the University of Alabama at Birmingham.
+Her research has focused on the ecology, biology, and conservation of the Kemp’s ridley sea turtle, Texas’s state sea turtle!
+Her research interests include the dynamics of arribada nesting, the mass nesting events that occur in Kemp’s ridley (and Olive ridley) sea turtles, as well as hatchling biology.

 I’m so stoked to be a part of the Sea Turtle, Inc. family!
 I’ve been a local since 1978 and raised two beautiful children here!
 You will rarely find me at the facility without an armload of t-shirts & stuffed animals!
 When I’m not working, I’m either surfing, fishing, or keeping up with my baby Melo, the Double Yellow Headed Amazon.